Ma Yili: Early life

 Ma was born in Hongkou District, Shanghai on June 29, 1976, with her ancestral home in Rudong County, Nantong, Jiangsu.
-She entered Shanghai Theatre Academy in 1994, majoring in acting, where she graduated in 1998.
+She entered Shanghai Theatre Academy in 1994, majoring in acting, and graduated in 1998.

 Career

-Ma started her acting career in the 1996 television series Vacuum Love Records, known as China's first youth idol drama, in which her sweet appearance and strong-willed character left a deep impression on the audience.
+Ma started her acting career in the 1996 television series Vacuum Love Records, in which her sweet appearance and strong-willed character left a deep impression on the audience.
 However in the next few years, Ma maintained a low profile on screen.

 Ma regained attention through the television series Long Live Our Dreams (2000) and Black Hole (2001) and the film Eyes of a Beauty (2001).
 She actually shaved her head for her role in Long Live Our Dreams.
 She gained further popularity after she played the role of Ziwei in the third season of the popular drama My Fair Princess (2003).
 Next came the hit series Qiao's Grand Courtyard (2006), where Ma played a innocent girl who matures through a painful romance.
 She then starred in the highly popular youth series Struggle (2007).
 Ma's role as a passionate, direct and optimistic young woman resonated with the thoughts of the young generation, and shot her to widespread fame.

 Following her breakthrough, Ma has won various honors and awards, such as the Golden Phoenix Award and Huading Award, and the Best Actress award at the Changchun Film Festival for her role in Life Today (2007), Best Actress award at the Asia Rainbow TV Awards for her role in Marriage Battle (2010) and Best Supporting Actress award at the China Image Film Festival for her role in Tracks Kong Lingxue (2011).